elemental/elemental-web/source/doc-dev/core/dist_matrix/DM.rst

 DistMatrix
 ==========
-The :cpp:class:`DistMatrix\<scalarType=double,colDist=MC,rowDist=MR,wrapType=ELEMENT>` class, which is a derivation from :cpp:class:`AbstractDistMatrix\<scalarType>`, is specialized for each of the thirteen different legal distribution pairs.
+The :cpp:class:`DistMatrix\<scalarType=double,colDist=MC,rowDist=MR,wrapType=ELEMENT>` class, where partial specializations to `wrapType=ELEMENT` derive from
+:cpp:class:`ElementalMatrix\<scalarType>`, and partial specializations to `wrapType=BLOCK` derive from :cpp:class:`BlockMatrix\<scalarType>`.
-Each specialization involves choosing a sensical pairing of distributions for the rows and columns of the matrix:
+In each case, there are thirteen different legal `(colDist,rowDist)` distribution pairs; each is a sensical pairing of one of the following applied to the columns of the matrix, and one applied to the rows of the matrix:

 -  `CIRC` : Only give the data to a single process
 -  `STAR` : Give the data to every process